 The difference between the usable square footage and rentable square footage can be a determining factor in selecting the most efficient office space for the location of your business.
-One the of questions tenants have about their commercial lease is: Why am I paying rent on more space than I occupy?
+One of the questions tenants have about their commercial lease is: why am I paying rent on more space than I occupy?
 Tenants frequently misunderstand the concept of usable square footage vs. rentable square footage.
 Mazirow Commercial, Inc. demystifies the two terms to help you better understand what you are really paying for.

 Usable Square Footage